hikeventures/hikeventures.github.io/_posts/trips/2012-11-27-hiking-in-seitseminen-national-park-finland.markdown

 [![Hiking in Seitseminen Swamp][image-1]][1]
 <!--more-->

+{% include banner_ad.html %}

 The park is quite suitable for shorter hikes but can be extended by visiting the neighbouring Helvetinjärvi National Park.
 Facilities in the Seitseminen National Park are quite good and there are plenty of wells and shelters where you can stay over night.

 If you like mushrooms, make sure to keep your eyes open.
 You can collect them on the way and prepare a prepare a nice dinner later on in the camp.

 [![backpacking seitseminen national park][image-2]][2]

 We entered the Park via the Seitseminen Nature Centre where we got maps and snacks as well as internet access.
 After having refreshed ourselves in the Visitor Centre we started walking towards the Kovero Crown Tenant Farm.

 [![camping seitseminen national park][image-3]][3]

 The Kovero Crown Tenant Farm has been renovated and looks the same as in the 1930s.

 [![travel seitseminen national park][image-4]][4]